Surfshark vs Proton VPN: which VPN is better?

 Surfshark calls this tool MultiHop, which gives you an array of connection options with predefined entry and exit locations.
 The feature is available on desktop and mobile devices.

 With Proton VPN, the perk is called Secure Core.
 One noticeable difference is that there are only three entry country options (Switzerland, Sweden, and Iceland) but much more exit options.
-And just like with its opponent, the feature is available on computers and mobile phones.
+And just like with Surfshark, the feature is available on computers and mobile phones.

 Split tunneling